On July 17, 2006, Our Client, a 24-year-old unemployed man,

 stems from his back and his right leg, that he suffers residual

 incontinence of his bladder, and that he suffers residual

 impairment of his short-term memory.
 He sought recovery of

 damages for past and future pain and suffering.

-RESULT The jury found that "the confessor" was driving when
+RESULT The jury found that "the confessor" was driving when the

-vehicle was liable for the
+was liable for the